You might be asking, “Will I get my bail money back?”

 Property Bond

-When someone posts a property bond, they are essentially putting their property up as collateral in order to ensure the release of the person who has been arrested.
-If the person does not show up for their court date, the property can be seized by the court in order to repay the bail amount.
+When someone posts a property bond, they are essentially putting their property up as collateral to ensure the release of the arrested person.
+If the person does not show up for their court date, the court can seize the property to repay the bail amount.

 Release on Recognizance (ROR)